vaido-world/.github/profile/README.md

 Having a work experience and connections
 in the country does help with the overall access.

+Sweden looks more cute, but Finland has Euro currency.
+This shows a lot about their caring about standards.

 <details>
   <summary><h3> 👨🏼‍🏫 Finding a job in Europe using Eures portal:</h3></summary>